quantify-os/quantify-scheduler/docs/tutorials/Tutorial 1. basic experiment.rst

 Visualizing the circuit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-And we can use this to create a default visualizaton:
+And we can use this to create a default visualization:

 .. jupyter-execute::